Furbreeze

 Well this is exciting, I have a bug!
 What did I need to exploit it?

-To obtain a repository name and owner, there are few ways to leak this, but you can get orgs, usernames etc. just by browsing the app.
-In order to get the actual repository name, you can initiate a transfer request between two users.
+One way to get a repository name is to initiate a transfer request between two users.
 If the user you’re transferring to has a repository of the same name, the system will throw an error indicating they already have repository of that name.

 After poking at the endpoint some more, I noticed that the endpoint only actually requires the first 4 characters of the commit hash.
 Armed with that knowledge, we’ve drastically reduced the brute force space to 65536 (16^4) guesses, and since there are no brute force protections in a standard deployment… EZ PZ.
 It should also be noted that this implies there’s only ONE commit on the repo.
 The search space drastically reduces further the more commits that have been performed in the repo.